mzylowski/mzylowski/README.md

 ### Bio
 ___
-From 2 years Michal is working with Openstack as DevOps engineer at OVHcloud in Poland.
-He is working around python networking plugins that integrates neutron with OVH network infrastructure.
+From 2 years Michal is working with OpenStack as DevOps engineer at OVHcloud in Poland.
+He is working around python networking plugins that integrates OpenStack Neutron with OVH network infrastructure.
 Former Intel Corporation Cloud Engineer mostly focused on Kubernetes and containerization.
-Took part in cloud project related with scheduling AI trainings on k8s clusters.
+Took part in the cloud project related to scheduling AI trainings on k8s clusters.
 Former university teacher of computer science subjects.
 Michał is a graduate of the Gdańsk University of Technology (ETI faculty).

 Professional hobbies are public cloud, scheduling, automation and efficient CI/CD systems.
 In free time Michal doing some geocaching, chess or board games.

 ### Tools & Technologies
 ___